sst/guide/_chapters/add-support-for-es6-es7-javascript.md

 The `service` option is pretty important.
 We are calling our service the `notes-app-api`.
 Serverless Framework creates your stack on AWS using this as the name.
 This means that if you change the name and deploy your project, it will create a completely new project.

-You'll also notice the `serverless-webpack` plugin that is included.
+You'll notice the `serverless-webpack` plugin that is included.
 We also have a `webpack.config.js` that configures the plugin.

 Here is what your `webpack.config.js` should look like.
 You don't need to make any changes to it.
 We are just going to take a quick look.